The Visual examination is a nondestructive examination method used to evaluate surface of material and weld by observation.

 2. References

-- Quality Control Procedure
+- Project Quality Assurance plan- Quality Control Procedure

 - Non Destructive Examination Personnel Qualification Procedures